alixlam/fmristroke/docs/outputs.rst

    into your design matrix or denoising procedure.
    Filter the table first, to include only the confounds (or components thereof) you want to remove from your fMRI signal.
-   The choice of confounding variables depends on the analysis you want to perform and the data you have, it may be not straightforward as no gold standard procedure exists.
+   The choice of confounding variables depends on the analysis you want to perform and the data you have, it may be not straightforward as no gold standard procedure exists. **fMRIStroke** includes a denoising step in its pipeline using simple strategies proposed in the litterature.
+However, it is up to you to either use these denoised BOLD series, add a custom strategy or denoise using the ``~_desc-confounds_timeseries.tsv`` output independently of **fMRIStroke**.

 Confound regressors description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~